-This November we will be exploring the power of connection, community and celebration.
+This November we explored the power of connection, community and celebration.

-We are bringing together young people, youth workers, volunteers, leaders and educators to explore what a truly equal and just world looks like.
+We brought together young people, youth workers, volunteers, leaders and educators to explore what a truly equal and just world looks like.

 This year’s theme ‘There is nothing normal about inequality’ is based on the Youth2030 Global Youth Work resource, ‘From the Ground Up: Youth Power, tackling inequality with the Sustainable Development Goal’s One World Week Toolkit From the Ground Up: One World Week toolkit – National Youth Council of Ireland

-Together we will explore some critical questions; How do our values shape the world around us?
+Together we will explored some critical questions; How do our values shape the world around us?
 Why is there more inequality than ever?
 How can we raise grassroots voices globally?

 Youth Summit: Power in CommUNITY

-Join together with young people from across Ireland this One World Week for a day of connection, community, and celebration.
-At the 2025 Youth Summit, you will explore how you can use your collective power to create a fairer, more inclusive and sustainable society.
+Young people from across Ireland joined together this One World Week for a day of connection, community, and celebration.
+At the 2025 Youth Summit, they explored how youth can use their collective power to create a fairer, more inclusive and sustainable society.

-• Learn about sustainable & realistic way to combat eco-anxiety, and
+• Learn about sustainable & realistic ways to combat eco-anxiety

-• Reconnect with your power to make sure your voice is heard both during and after the event.
+• Reconnect with their power to make sure their voice was heard both during and after the event.

 ECOWHA?!
 What is Economics anyway?!
 Young People’s Committee: Economic Inequality Banner Launch